Public Safety

 Affordability

-Lakeview thrives with a diverse housing stock that creates livable options for residents.
-It is essential that we preserve our existing affordable housing options - both subsidized and naturally occurring.
-I support an 80-20 model for larger developments where 20 percent of units would be affordable and 80 percent market rate to ensure Lakeview continues to be an affordable neighborhood for all while ensuring development is economically viable.
+Lakeview thrives with a diverse housing stock that creates livable options for residents, and it is essential that we preserve our existing affordable housing options - both subsidized and naturally occurring.
+As your Alderman, I fought against developers trying to tear down LGBTQ+ affordable units at the _____ and worked with the city council to financially stabilize the building to ensure residents weren’t left with nowhere to go.
+I have always supported an 80-20 model for larger developments, where 20 percent of units would be affordable and 80 percent market rate to ensure Lakeview continues to be accessible for all.

 Education